webelcomau/EJBvsCDIvsJSF/README.md

 ### Background to @CDI vs @Inject for session beans

-Keep the following from CDI-1.2 ([JSR-346](https://jcp.org/en/jsr/detail?id=346)) in mind at all times (my <u>underlining</u>):
+Keep the following from [CDI-2.0 (JSR-365)](http://docs.jboss.org/cdi/spec/2.0/cdi-spec.html#_relationship_to_the_java_ee_platform_specification) in mind at all times (my <u>underlining</u>):

 > 'EJB components may be stateful, but are not by nature contextual.
 References to stateful component instances must be explicitly passed between clients and stateful instances <u>must be explicitly destroyed by the application</u>.
 >
 > This specification enhances the EJB component model with contextual lifecycle management.
 >
 > Any session bean instance obtained via the dependency injection service is a contextual instance.
 It is bound to a lifecycle context and is available to other objects that execute in that context.
-Thecontainer automatically creates the instance when it is needed by a client. <u>When the context ends, the container automatically destroys the instance</u>.'
+The container automatically creates the instance when it is needed by a client. <u>When the context ends, the container automatically destroys the instance</u>.'

-Amongst other things, this test suite is designed to illustrate exactly what this means when working with @Stateful session beans, and what the implications of declaring explicit scope for session beans is, and how they behave differently under injection into a backing bean using @EJB vs @Inject.
+Amongst other things, this test suite is designed to illustrate exactly what this means when working with `@Stateful` session beans, and what the implications of declaring explicit scope for session beans is, and how they behave differently under injection into a backing bean using `@EJB` vs `@Inject`.

 Also, from the [JBoss CDI User Guide](https://docs.jboss.org/cdi/learn/userguide/CDI-user-guide.html#_session_beans):